marcglasberg/async_redux/README.md

 In any case, `UserException`s are put into a special error queue, from where they may be shown to the user, one by one.
-You may use `UserException` as is, or subclass it, returning title and message for the alert dialog shown to the user.
+You may use `UserException` as is, or subclass it, returning title and message for the alert dialog shown to the user. _Note: In the `Store` constructor you can set the maximum number of errors that queue can hold._

 As explained in the beginning of this section, if you use the build-in error handling you must wrap your home-page with `UserExceptionDialog`.
 There, you may pass the `onShowUserExceptionDialog`